data-8/kubeadm-bootstrap/README.md

       as `Ready`.

    b.
 Run `kubectl --namespace=kube-system get pod`.
 Everything should be in
       `Running` state.
 If it's still `Pending`, give it a couple minutes.
 If they are in `Error` or `CrashLoopBackoff` state, something is wrong.
+Here's an example of what it might look like:

    c.
-Do 'curl localhost' - it should output `404 Not Found`.
+Do `curl localhost`.
+It should output `404 Not Found`.
 This means network
       traffic into the cluster is working.
 If your master node also has an external IP that is accessible from the internet, try hitting that too - it should also return the same thing.
 If not, you might be having firewall issues -